walaj/VariantBam/README.md

 ### Region

 The ``region`` keyword marks that what follows is a genomic region, which is either the keyword ``WG`` for whole genome, or a VCF, MAF, Callstats, BED file, or samtools-style string.
+If not specified, the default "WG" is applied.
 Regions are treated such that they will include any read who overlaps it, even partially.
 Optionally, you can specify that your region of interest is a bit bigger than is actually in the file.
 You can do this by "padding" the regions around the sites.
 For example: